jenkinsci/mabl-integration-plugin/README.md

 # mabl Jenkins Plugin
 [![Build Status](https://ci.jenkins.io/buildStatus/icon?job=Plugins/mabl-integration-plugin/master)](https://ci.jenkins.io/job/Plugins/job/mabl-integration-plugin/job/master/)

-This plugin allows easy launching of [mabl](https://www.mabl.com) journeys as a step in your Jenkins build.
+This plugin allows easy launching of [mabl](https://www.mabl.com) tests as a step in your Jenkins build.
 Your Jenkins build outcome will be tied to that of your deployment event.

 | View mabl Integration [on the plugin site](https://plugins.jenkins.io/mabl-integration) for more information. |
 |-------------------------------------------------------------------------------------------------------------------------------|